 The Company was incorporated with limited liability in the Isle of Man on 25 July 2003.
-The Company then reregistered under the Isle of Man Companies Act 2006, with registration number 008597V.
+The Company then re-registered under the Isle of Man Companies Act 2006, with registration number 008597V.
 On 11 September 2018, the Company re-registered under the Bermuda Companies Act 1981, with registration number 53954.
+The Company raised £30.0 million by a placing of ordinary shares at 100 pence per share.
+In 2009 the Company raised an additional £5.0 million by a placing of ordinary shares at 5 pence per share.
+During the year ended 31 January 2011, the Company issued a further £2.4 million in share capital.
+During the year ended 31 January 2016, the Company raised a further £0.25 million in share capital.
 The Company moved its operations to Jersey with immediate effect on 17 May 2017 and has subsequently operated from Jersey only.